lukaspotempa/PteroBot/README.md

 alongside with game server monitoring, meaning you can add game servers to the bot and the bot will refresh information about the game server, for e.g. the current players listed on the server, using gamedig library.
+Note, that this is my first Discord bot.
+You might encounter bugs.
+I'd love for them to be reported to me directly using Discord or via Github issues.

 # Setup
 ## Creating the Discord bot